dqian3/autobahn-artifact/README.md

 7. For Machine type select t2d-standard-16 (16vCPU, 64 GB of memory)
 > [!NOTE]
-> Free users will only be able to create t2d-standard-4 instances.
+> In our experience, free users will only be able to create t2d-standard-4 instances as the max CPU limit per region is capped to 8, and the total number of CPUs allowed at a given time is 32.
+Since you will need at least 5 machines (4 regions + one control), no machine will be able to have more than 32/5=6 cores.

 8. Under Availability policies choose Spot for VM provisioning model (to save costs).
 The default spot VM settings are fine but make sure On VM termination is set to Stop.